meltingscales/pyminecraftserver/README.md

 Then, run `pipenv install` in this directory to create a new virtualenv with all of the deps specified in `./Pipfile`.

+`pipenv install --dev` to install development packages as well like `coverage`.

 You can also run `pipenv install --system` to install the dependencies globally.

+## Running tests

+Run `pipenv run python -m unittest discover` to run the test cases.

+Alternatively, use `pipenv run coverage run -m unittest discover` to run with coverage.

 ## Demos